 New Jersey is one of several states in the country, for example, that will not accept a car for use in driving tests if it uses more modern, convenient electronic hand/parking brakes.
 The reason for this is that some states regard a traditional, mechanical parking brake as a good emergency measure, should the driving evaluator need to put a stop to the test.
 He or she can simply reach down and pull the brake.

 On the other hand, the presence of the electronic parking brake is not an issue in other states, so you’ll need to check with your individual state on exactly what can—and can’t—be built into a car or omitted before a vehicle is accepted for testing.

 It’s A Big “No”

-Remember, when you are taking a driver’s test, it is you, your knowledge and your driving skill that are being tested, not the car.
+Remember, when you are taking a driver’s test, it is you, your knowledge, and your driving skill that is being tested, not the car.